KITT-Corps/.github/profile/README.md

 1️⃣ Krishna Priyatam - CS Undergrad
 2️⃣ Tarun - CS Undergrad

-➡️ This organisation mainly focuses towards cool projects and stuff that are helpful in the real-world to the CS working professionals, CS undergrads etc., We, as a team currently focusing on developing an automated framework that helps the Data Engineers, Data Scientists and Data Analysts in automating their Data Ingestion pipelines.
+➡️ This organisation mainly focuses towards the cool projects and stuff that are helpful in the real-world to the CS working professionals, CS undergrads etc., We, as a team currently focusing on developing an automated framework that helps the Data Engineers, Data Scientists and Data Analysts in automating their Data Ingestion pipelines.